Alexanderariza/-Jailbreaks-AI/README.md

-# -Jailbreaks for Artificial Intelligent-
+# -Jailbreaks for (AI) Artificial Intelligence chats Interfax-
 Chat GPT "DAN" (and other "Jailbreaks")

 # Chat GPT "DAN" (and other "Jailbreaks")